The Villager (Austin, Texas): Founder Tommie Lee Wyatt

+By the time Tommie Lee Wyatt died in January 2026 at age 88, Thomas Wyatt had taken over as Editor-in-Chief.

+Circulation and distribution

+Initially the free weekly paper quickly reached a circulation of 3000.

+During the first ten years of publication the print run was 5,000.
+As of 2020 the print run was 6,000 copies each week.

+Although technology changed the media and The Villager became available online, Wyatt continued with the print edition, recognizing that it was a commitment to "accessibility, memory and belonging."

+The Villager maintains an online presence through its website and social media platforms which has helped it retain its readership.

-As East Austin has changed and African-Americans have moved outside of Austin to places like Pflugerville, Round Rock, Manor, Del Valle, the newspaper's distribution area also changed to reach them.
-The free paper is distributed at H-E-B grocery stores, churches and other places around town.
-Being an online publication and print publication has also helped The Villager retain its readership.
+As East Austin changed after 2000 and African-Americans moved outside of Austin to places like Pflugerville, Round Rock, Manor, Del Valle, the newspaper's distribution area adapted to reach them.

+The free paper is distributed at H-E-B grocery stores, churches and other places around Austin.

+Austin History Center

-In 2020 the Austin History Center presented a selection of photographs from the Villager in an exhibition titled, "Our Community, Our Voice: Photographs from The Villager Newspaper".
-The collection includes images of local community members and illustrated the vibrancy of Austin's black community.
-Images of marching bands, theater groups, community leaders, musicians, protests, and churches, portray life through the decades in black Austin.
-The exhibition runs from January 30 to April 19, 2020.
+In 2020 the Austin History Center presented a selection of photographs from The Villager in an exhibition titled, "Our Community, Our Voice: Photographs from The Villager Newspaper".
+The collection includes images of local community members and illustrated the vibrancy of Austin's Black community.
+Images of marching bands, theater groups, community leaders, musicians, protests, and churches, portray life through the decades in the African American community.
+The exhibition began January 30 and ended April 19, 2020.